austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_12_Azure Firewall.md

 ### Task 3: Create a default route

-For the **Workload-SN** subnet, configure the outbound default route to go through the firewall.
+For the **AZ500Server-W-SN** subnet, configure the outbound default route to go through the firewall.

 1. From the Azure portal home page, click **All services**.